pangeo-data/llc4320_pangeo/README.md

-# llc4320_pangeo
+# The LLC4320 Pangeo/llcreader examples for beginners

-Python codes reading and processing LLC4320 model
+Example codes reading and processing LLC4320 model.